AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/veeva-crm-sync/sync-details/syncing-call-and-call-key-messages.md

 ---
 # Syncing Call and Call Key Messages {#syncing-call-and-call-key-messages}

 Call and Call Key Message Objects in Veeva CRM are synced by default into Marketo Engage.
-Marketo syncs data that's up to 6 months old, based on Call date.
+Marketo syncs data that's up to 6 months old, based on Call Created Date.

 >[!NOTE]
 >